Mekton: History

-Mike Pondsmith decided to self-publish a game which originated in his interest in the Mobile Suit Gundam manga which he combined with the Imperial Star game system, which he had designed for his own amusement: the result was the "white box edition" of Mekton (1984), a game of giant robot combat.
+Mike Pondsmith decided to self-publish a game which originated in his interest in the Mobile Suit Gundam anime which he combined with the Imperial Star game system, which he had designed for his own amusement: this led to the "white box edition" of Mekton (1984), a role-playing game which would focus on giant robot combat.
 Mekton was designed by Pondsmith and Mike Jones and published as a boxed set with a 32-page book, a large color map, two cardstock counter sheets, and dice.
-Pondsmith founded R. Talsorian Games in 1985, then put out a second edition of Mekton (1986) through the new company; the game was now packaged as a 100-page rulebook rather than a box.
+Pondsmith founded R. Talsorian Games in 1985, which he used to release a second edition of Mekton (1986) as a 100-page rulebook.
 The second edition rulebook also included counters and two maps.
-Mekton II (1987) – the third edition of the game – made use of the company's Interlock System.
+Mekton II (1987) was the third edition of the game and was the first game to make full use of the company's Interlock System.
 Mekton II was designed by Pondsmith and published as a 96-page book, and included art by Ben Dunn.
-Mekton received a fourth edition called Mekton Zeta (1994).
+The fourth edition of Mekton was called Mekton Zeta (1994), with a supplement of advanced rules called Mekton Zeta Plus (1995).
 R. Talsorian published a reprint of that game as the ANimechaniX-branded Mekton Zeta (2000).